What’s New: Added note about implementing Centralized Web Authentication (CWA) on CUWN wireless controller platforms.

 Figure 21-11 Enabling the Hierarchical Mobility Architecture in the Campus Controller

 NoteSince the Flex 7500 wireless controller does not support the new mobility architecture, this step can be skipped when implementing a Flex 7500 as the branch wireless controller.
-Since the Flex 7500 wireless controller does not support the new mobility architecture, this step can be skipped when implementing a Flex 7500 as the branch wireless controller.

 no security wpa /Layer 2 security set to none (Open SSID)

 no security wpa wpa2

 no security wpa wpa2 ciphers aes